Service-Learning

 ROST 382: Human Rights: A View from Rome

-This course explores the theory and application of human rights in the Mediterranean region as viewed from the perspective of Rome, with a specific focus on issues of forced migration.
-This course includes 24 hours of required practical engagement with the local community.
+Theory, actuality and application of select human rights issues in the Mediterranean region as viewed from the perspective of Rome.
+This course includes 24 hours of required practical engagement with the local community which will result in unique first-hand experience of the actualities of Roman human rights.

 RUSS 290: Russia and Russians in the World (3)